MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 2. Navigate to the same directory where the *.inf* file is located.

-3. Run the below command to modify the *.inf* file name and ensure it matches the file name created earlier:
-Leave the *.req* file name as-is.
+3. Run the below command to modify the *.inf* file name to ensure it matches the file name created earlier.
+Leave the *.req* file name as-is:

       ```